Essential Information for Teaching Assistants

 Computers, Printers, and Copiers

-Please see the general guidelines for computer access and printing for all students, at the bottom of the "Essential Information for New Graduate Students" page for information regarding computers and printers.
+Please peruse the general guidelines and instructions for computer access and printing for all students at the "Essential Information for New Graduate Students" page.

 Second year TAs are given an allocation for department copiers that are to be used only for their role as TAs.
-Please note: Print copies are limited to brief (1-2 page) handouts for classroom use.
+Print copies are limited to brief (1-2 page) handouts for classroom use.
 Most teaching materials can be easily posted for students on a course Moodle site or made available through the libraries’ electronic reserve or via printed course packs.
-In general, the English department is not able to subsidize the cost of reading materials for students.
+Printing and copying access will be discontinued when the department's limited printing budget is exhausted.

-Each TA is assigned a mailbox located in the lounge on the second floor of Tompkins (261A).
+Each TA is assigned a mailbox located in Tompkins 245 (located within the Student Services Suite T246).